What is MASSPIRG?

 “MASSPIRG’s efforts to aid in the transition to no and low-cost textbooks not only serves to reduce the financial burden for students today, but also provides them with a resource that doesn’t expire.
 This helps students find success in the classroom and in the workforce.”

-Annie Soup-Koagne // Association of Students of African Origin (ASAO), Black Leadership Advisory Council (BLAC)
+Annie Soup-Koagne // Former Leader of the Association of Students of African Origin (ASAO) and Black Leadership Advisory Council (BLAC)

 “MASSPIRG is one of the groups that I feel the community can always depend on.
 Working with them has given me a better outlook on community support and engagement.
 It has helped me become a prominent member of society, and advocate for the things that matter.
 It is the voice and leadership we need.”